 - Cream yogurt cream cheese and spices for ranch seasoning together until creamy.

 - Spread 1-2 tablespoons on each wrap, leaving a ¼ inch border around the edges.

 - Sprinkle cheddar cheese over the ranch spread.
 Top with a piece of lettuce and then add 6-8 strips of prepared vegetables in center of the wrap.

 - Fold the sides in on the wrap and then tightly roll up the vegetables.

-- Serve veggie wrap immediately or wrap tightly in plastic wrap and pack for lunch up to 16 hours ahead of time.
+- Serve veggie wrap immediately or wrap tightly in plastic wrap store for up to 24 hours in the refrigerator.

 - It is best to use crisp vegetables for these vegetable wraps, as softer vegetables can cause these wraps to get soggy.
 Avoid adding tomatoes, cucumbers that have NOT been deseeded, peas, etc